darencard/darencard.github.io/_blog/2019-10-22-msprime-tutorial.md

 This script can be saved as the file `msprime_simple.py` and run simply using the command `python msprime_simple.py` (assuming `msprime` is properly installed).

 We also ran through a second, more complex example with a 4-tip tree with a migration event between tips 1 and 3.
 Here is an image of the tree model we were considering.
-The image should be rotated clockwise 90 degrees but GitHub is not cooperating properly to do that, so please pardon that issue.
+The image should be rotated counterclockwise 90 degrees but GitHub is not cooperating properly to do that, so please pardon that issue.

 ![msprime model](https://github.com/darencard/darencard.github.io/raw/master/assets/images/blog/msprime_model.jpg)